Bslack1/Portfolio/README.md

 ending on the public opinion of utility companies across the United States post pandemic lockdown.
 The research was published in a peer reviewed article.
 This was done using R, NVIVO, and SPSS.
 The data collected was used to conduct a sentiment analysis.

+3 - C language coursework from CS 101.

+4 - C++ language coursefok from CS 102.

-3 - Final LaTeX project.
+5 - LaTeX projects from elective course.

+6 - Statistics presentations from various elective statistics classes.

 More is to follow, as I compile the multiple projects that are scattered on mulitple machines.